-- 1. For a student's first and second truancy, the student may be required to meet with an administrator - 2.
-Continual or habitual truancy may result in the loss of credit and parent conference with administration. - 3.
+- 1. For a student's first and second truancy, the student may be required to meet with an administrator. - 2.
+Continual or habitual truancy may result in the loss of credit and a parent conference may be scheduled with administration and/or the Student Achievement Advisor. - 3.
 Continual truancy will be reported to the Wright County Truancy Intervention Program.
 For more details, please visit their website.